Unique Things to Do in Charleston

 The museum is housed in a Beaux Arts-style structure in Downtown Charleston.

-One of Charleston’s best kept hidden gems is its network of secret alleyways and passages.
+One of the most unique things to do in Charleston is explore its network of secret alleyways and passages.
 Once used by the staff of some of the most prestigious households in the city to gain access to the homes, these alleys hold some of the city’s most interesting stories and secrets.

 You can hear Philadelphia Alley’s many stories on our Charleston’s Alleys & Hidden Passages Tour.